Your Great Dane is bored. It’s true.

 Take a class together.
 Learn how to stand for the show ring (conformation class), work up to your Canine Good Citizen (obedience) title and then go a step farther into Rally Obedience.

-Purchase some FITPAWS and learn how to use them to teach your Great Dane better balance, coordination and body awareness.
+Purchase some FITPAWS or other dog fitness gear and learn how to use them to teach your Great Dane better balance, coordination and body awareness.

 If you don’t have FitPaws, watch Youtube videos online for dog coordination exercises.